• Free shipping

 3. Sprint Tracks or Sports Turf

-Sprint tracks are perfect for adding a versatile strip in your training area for sprint work and sled work.
-A sprint track adds a vibrant zone that adds another level to your CrossFit box.
+Sprint tracks are perfect for adding a versatile strip in your training area for speed work, agility, sled work, and other types of functional training and conditioning.
+A sprint sled track adds a vibrant zone that adds another level to your CrossFit box.
 It can be added as a feature to your CrossFit gym but may not support all the activities you plan to do.

 How Thick Should Your CrossFit Flooring Be?